-Thanks to Dr. Trevor Sorensen, who was the Lunar Mission Manager for the 1994 Clementine Mission to the Moon, the PRPDC has now acquired much of the original documentation for this mission.
-So far, we have several hundred pages available on-line.
+One of the goals of the Pacific Regional Planetary Data Center (PRPDC) is to scan and place on-line a number of its rare or unique hard-copy holding.
+Where ever possible, we make these OCR (optical character recognition) compatible.
+For instance, thanks to Dr. Trevor Sorensen, who was the Lunar Mission Manager for the 1994 Clementine Mission to the Moon, the PRPDC has now acquired much of the original documentation for this mission, and we have over 2,700 pages of materials now on-line through our searchable data base.
+We also have several hundred pages describing site selection for the Apollo Moon landings available on-line.
+Other rare documents have also been scanned.
 Ultimately we will digitize all these materials and make them available on our web site, but for now they are just paper copies.
 There are some real gems here -- did you know, for instance, that there were plans for a second Clementine mission?
-Follow the following link to see what is available already:
+Follow the following links to see what is available already:

 Archival Telescopic Spectra